Visas and immigration

 Rome, Italy (Photo: Pekic/Getty Images)

-The EU introduced the European Travel Information and Authorization System (ETIAS) in November 2023.
+The EU intends to introduce the European Travel Information and Authorization System (ETIAS).
 This is an electronic visa waiver system and is a requirement for non-EU/EFTA citizens who don’t need a visa for short stays in the Schengen Area.

-You can check whether you need a visa on the website of the Italian government.
+You can check the requirements for your specific situation on the website of the Italian government.

 UK citizens in Italy after Brexit

-Following Britain’s withdrawal from the EU, effective from 1 January 2021, nationals from the United Kingdom (UK) are now subject to immigration controls in Italy and other EU member states.
+Following Britain’s withdrawal from the EU in 2021, nationals from the United Kingdom (UK) are subject to immigration controls in Italy and other EU member states.

 Currently, the UK is one of the nations whose citizens can travel to Italy without a visa for up to 90 days.
-However, if you want to relocate to Italy you now need a visa and residence permit.
+However, if you want to relocate to Italy, you need a visa and residence permit.

 UK nationals already living in Italy before 1 January 2021 benefit from the Brexit Withdrawal Agreement.
 This gives you broadly the same rights as EU citizens in Italy.